L15t3Nr/L15t3NR.github.io/_posts/2023-10-13-Corrupted-Image.md

 img_path: /assets/img/Corrupted Image
 ---
 ![img-1](img-1.png)
-*If you'd like to try to recover the location data yourself, now is your chance.
-The follow sections will provide details on how to do this.

 This post is a walkthrough of how to manually recover location data from an image using a hex editor (HxD) and some **basic** math.
 I will provide two methods for doing this.